 Welcome to the website of the Southfield Park Triangle Residents' Association.
-The Association covers the residents of the ten roads east of the park and north of Southfield Road, including one side of Southfield Road, London W4.
+We cover the residents of the ten roads east of the park and north of Southfield Road, including one side of Southfield Road, London W4.
 You can find the full list and details of our aims and further information in the About us section.

-A website has been set up on the original group of houses, in Alexandra, St George's and Hatfield Roads, and their history, is no longer available, as it is no longer being supported by the host.
-If anyone would like to know about the information from the 1911 census on the households, occupations and birthplaces of those living there, but also covers other topics like the neighbourhood, the shops, school, church, and park, the local transport facilities, which once included our own station, Rugby Road Halt.
-It also looks at the area in wartime, please contact the Webmaster.
+Unfortunately, the website on the original group of houses, in Alexandra, St George's and Hatfield Roads, and their history, is no longer available, as it is no longer being supported by the host.
+If anyone would like to know about the information from the 1911 census on the households, occupations and birthplaces of those living there, and other topics like the neighbourhood, the shops, school, church, and park, the local transport facilities, which once included our own station, Rugby Road Halt, and the area in wartime, please contact the Webmaster.
 Meantime, I am looking for a new home for it and will announce it here should I find one.

 More information about the history of Acton in general can be found on the website of the Acton History Group.